wesamhamad/Face-Detection-with-Python-using-OpenCV/README.md

 ## Installation

-You need to i nstall opencv library.
+You need to install opencv library.

 Run this command to  install it (opencv for python3):
 ```